Remembrance Sunday: National ceremony in the United Kingdom

 The national ceremony is held in London at the Cenotaph on Whitehall, starting with two minutes' silence at 11am and concluding with the end of The Nation's Thank You procession at 1:30 p.m.
 The main part of the ceremony consists of the laying of wreaths by members of the royal family and other dignitaries, a service of remembrance with prayers and a hymn.
 It is immediately followed by a march past by thousands of ex-service personnel and contingents from other organisations.
 Marchers salute the Cenotaph as they pass and wreaths are handed over to be laid around it.
+Typically, there are approximately 10,000 marchers.

 Regional and local ceremonies

 The Remembrance Sunday parade in Oxford in 2011.

 Remembrance Service at Trinity College, Cambridge in 2018.

 Significant ceremonies also take place in the capitals of the nations and across the regions of the United Kingdom.
 Most notably at the Scottish National War Memorial, in Edinburgh in the grounds of Edinburgh Castle, the Welsh National War Memorial in Cardiff and at the Northern Ireland War Memorial and Cenotaph in Belfast in the grounds of the Belfast City Hall.

 Typically, poppy wreaths are laid by representatives of the Crown, the armed forces, and local civic leaders, as well as by local organisations such as ex-service organisations, cadet forces, the Scouts, Guides, Boys' Brigade, St John Ambulance and The Salvation Army.
 The start and end of the silence is often also marked by the firing of an artillery piece.
 A minute's or two minutes' silence is also frequently incorporated into church services.

 A common criticism of Remembrance Sunday ceremonies and the Royal British Legion is that by focusing only on veterans and military persons who have died, the vast majority of the casualties of war (civilians) are forgotten.